 "He's been with her all morning," came a soft whisper from the other side of the room.

 It seemed Charming was not the only one awake at this early hour.
 Little Killian sat propped up against the headboard, pillows at his back and a book open his lap.
 He'd brought the projector into bed with him and had clearly been reading – or at least attempting to read – by the blue-tinged illumination given off by the projector's base.

 The fact that Killian would have a similar body clock to Charming's own shouldn't have been such a surprise to him.
 A cabin boy's day probably started just as early as a farmer's, if not earlier.
-Plus, Charming remembered Emma once teasing Killian about going to bed early, to which he'd teased her right back about not getting up until the sun had been in the sky an hour or two: "The day's half-gone at that point, Swan!"
+Plus, Charming remembered adult Emma once teasing her husband about going to bed early, to which he'd teased her right back about not getting up until the sun had been in the sky an hour or two: "The day's half-gone at that point, Swan!"

 "Wilby's protecting her," little Killian said now, bringing Charming back to the present.

 "He is indeed," Charming smiled.